 Turkey is becoming a leading economy and is a leading power in the region.
 The country is growing its citizen’s ability to read, write and speak English to more thoroughly participate in the global economy.

 Istanbul is a perfect city for international travel.
-It is centrally located to Western Asia and Southeast Europe, meaning you can travel easily to both places.
+It is centrally located in Western Asia and Southeast Europe, meaning you can travel easily to both places.
 It is a great option should you wish to travel while on break from teaching.
-It’s a nice base to travel to places like Morocco or the Middle East as well.
+It’s a nice base to travel to places like Morocco, Israel, and other locations in the Middle East as well.

 Although the country has encountered problems in the past regarding safety, you can expect a safe environment.
 Although it borders unstable countries, it has power in the region and wields influence.